 California.
-Incidents at Eel River and South Fork Eel River.
+Skirmishes with Indians at Eel River and South Fork Eel River.

 Missouri.
 As Union Brigadier General Nathaniel Lyon pursued the secessionist Missouri State Guard to the southwest portion of the state, loyal Home Guard companies were forming throughout the state, and stranded secessionists also attempted to get organised.
 At Kahoka Union David Moore was elected colonel of the 1st Northeast Missouri Home Guard Regiment.
 Confederate Colonel Martin E Green called up the 2nd Division of the Missouri State Guard to a training camp on the Horseshoe Bend of the Fabius River.
 There he formed the 1st Cavalry Regiment, 2nd Division, Missouri State Guard under Lieutenant-Colonel Joseph C Porter and Major Benjamin W Shacklett.
 Moore was faced by a growing secessionist force and by dissension in his own command.
 He determined to strike local secessionists, and then fall back to Athens where he would be close to the supply depot of Croton, Iowa and the support of the Iowa militia.
 With the help of a company of Illinois militia and a company of Iowa Home Guards he attacked the village of Etna in Scotland County and drove off Shacklett’s cavalry and then withdrew to Athens.

 First Bull Run, Virginia, also known as First Manassas or Young’s Branch.
-Public demand pushed the Union General-in-Chief Major-General Winfield Scott to order an advance into the South before adequately training his untried troops.
-Scott ordered Major-General Irvin McDowell to advance from Washington, DC, on the Confederate troops stationed at Manassas Junction.
+Public clamour and political pressure had pushed the Union General-in-Chief Major-General Winfield Scott to order an advance into the South before his untried troops were adequately trained.
+Scott ordered Brigadier-General Irvin McDowell to advance from Washington, DC, against the Confederate troops stationed at Manassas Junction.

-The Confederate position south of Bull Run Creek was dictated in part by the defensibility of Bull Run but also by the need to protect the junction at Manassas of the Orange & Alexandria Railroad which led towards Washington, DC, and the Manassas Gap Railroad which kept them in touch with Johnston’s army in the Shenandoah.
-By the time McDowell’s army of 38,000 troops found Confederate Brigadier-General Pierre Gustave Toutant Beauregard’s army along Bull Run Creek near Manassas Junction, it had been reinforced by 12,000 troops of Brigadier-General Joseph Eggleston Johnston from the lower Shenandoah Valley.
+The Confederate position south of Bull Run Creek was dictated in part by the defensibility of Bull Run but also by the need to protect the junction at Manassas of the Orange & Alexandria Railroad which led north towards Washington, DC, and connected with the Manassas Gap Railroad which afforded contact with the Confederate army in the Shenandoah Valley.
+By the time McDowell’s army of 38,000 troops found Confederate General Pierre Gustave Toutant Beauregard’s army along Bull Run Creek, the defenders had been reinforced by 12,000 troops of General Joseph Eggleston Johnston from the lower Shenandoah Valley.
 The combined Confederate force had increased to around 32,230 men.

-McDowell intended to turn the Confederate left, executing a complicated and extensive movement with untrained troops and inexperienced staff.
+McDowell planned to turn the Confederate left, executing a sound but lengthy and complicated movement with untrained troops and inexperienced staff.
 Two divisions of the Union army began a long fourteen-mile march at 1 am to envelop the Confederate left flank by crossing Bull Run Creek at Sudley Ford.
-These two divisions of Brigadier-General David Hunter and Brigadier-General Samuel Peter Heintzelman would then move south to open the crossings of Bull Run so that they could be joined first by State Brigadier-General Daniel Tyler’s division crossing at Stone Bridge and then, in due course, the reserves of Colonel Dixon S Miles’ division.
+These two divisions of Brigadier-General David Hunter and Brigadier-General Samuel Peter Heintzelman would then move south to open the crossings of Bull Run.
+Opening the bridge would allow them to be joined first by State Brigadier-General Daniel Tyler’s division crossing at Stone Bridge and then, in due course, the reserve division of Colonel Dixon S Miles’ division.
 Union State Brigadier-General Theodore Runyon’s division would guard the roads south of Centerville.

-At 8.45 am Confederate Signals Officer, Captain Edward Porter Alexander, signalled a message to Colonel Nathan George Evans at Stone Bridge, warning of the threat of the enemy’s flank march.
-Evans moved part of his demi-brigade to oppose the envelopment, leaving the remainder to guard the Stone Bridge.
-By 8am Evans felt sure that the enemy at the Stone Bridge was making no more than a diversion and moved more of his men, about 900 in all, to occupy Matthews Hill.
-Confederate brigades under Brigadier-General Barnard Elliott Bee and Colonel Francis Bartow moved to reinforce him on the north side of Young’s Branch.
+At 8.45 am Confederate Signals Officer, Major Edward Porter Alexander, signalled a message to Colonel Nathan George Evans at Stone Bridge, warning of the threat of the enemy’s flank march.
+Evans moved part of his demi-brigade to oppose the envelopment and left the remainder to guard the Stone Bridge.
+By 8am Evans felt sure that the enemy force across the Stone Bridge was making no more than a diversion and moved more of his men, about 900 in all, to occupy Matthews Hill.
+Confederate brigades under Brigadier-General Barnard Elliott Bee and Colonel Francis Bartow were moved north to reinforce Evans on the north side of Young’s Branch.

 Johnston, although superior in rank to Beauregard, took responsibility to send reinforcements from the strong right flank to strengthen the left, allowing Beauregard, who was more familiar with the terrain, to command the action in the battle-line itself.
-Beauregard’s vague plans for an offensive action near Blackburn’s Ford were cancelled.
+Beauregard’s vague plans for an offensive action near Blackburn’s Ford and at Union Mills were cancelled.

 The first Union troops under Colonel Ambrose Everett Burnside began to cross Bull Run at 9.am, more than two hours behind schedule.
-The Union force enjoyed initial success in an engagement at Matthews Hill and pushed back the Confederate line, now held by 2,800 men under Evans, Bartow, and Bee.
+The Union force enjoyed initial success in the fighting at Matthews Hill and pushed back the Confederate line, which was now held by 2,800 men under Evans, Bartow, and Bee.
 By 11.30 the Union advance had driven the Confederates back.
 The initial success was not followed up immediately as the tired Union troops struggled to maintain momentum and cohesion.

-McDowell’s next objective was Henry Hill about a mile and a half south of Matthews’ Hill and six miles from Manassas Junction.
-He paused to let two batteries (Captain James B Ricketts and Captain Charles Griffin) go into action on Dogan’s Ridge.
-This allowed more Confederate troops to be shifted from the quiet right flank to oppose the advance, including the brigade of Brigadier-General Thomas Jonathan Jackson which reached Henry Hill at about noon.
-Jackson gathered 13 guns to strengthen the position.
+McDowell’s next objective was Henry Hill about a mile and a half south of Matthews’ Hill, only six miles from Manassas Junction.
+He paused to let two batteries (Captain James Brewerton Ricketts and Captain Charles Griffin) go into action on Dogan’s Ridge.
+This delay allowed more Confederate troops to be shifted from the quiet right flank to oppose the advance, and these included the brigade of Brigadier-General Thomas Jonathan Jackson which reached Henry Hill at about noon.
+An experienced artillerist, Jackson gathered 13 guns to strengthen his position.

-The Union advance resumed at about 2 pm when McDowell ordered Ricketts’ and Griffin’s batteries forward from Dogan’s Ridge to fire at a closer range.
-Ricketts went into action with his guns south of Henry House, within 300 yards of the Confederate line, while Griffin went into action his left; both commenced a fierce exchange with the Confederate artillery.
-Efforts to move Union infantry forward to support their advanced batteries were slow to develop.
-Griffin then decided to move two of his six guns from the left to the Sudley Road and then onto a slight rise on Ricketts’ right.
+The Union advance resumed at about 2 pm when McDowell ordered Ricketts’ and Griffin’s batteries forward from Dogan’s Ridge to open fire at a very close range.
+Ricketts went into action with his guns south of Henry House, within 300 yards of the Confederate line, while Griffin went into action his left.
+Both batteries commenced a fierce exchange with the Confederate artillery.
+Efforts to move Union infantry forward to support the advanced batteries were slow to develop.
+Griffin then decided to move two of his six guns from the left flank to the Sudley Road and then onto a slight rise on Ricketts’ right.

 Two regiments of Confederate Colonel Phillip St George Cocke’s Brigade advanced across Henry Hill and forced the Union line off Henry Hill.
-McDowell responded by placing Colonel Oliver Otis Howard’s brigade onto Chinn Ridge, west of Henry Hill.
-This would expose the Confederate flank.
-However by 3.30 pm, Confederate reinforcements (including Brigadier-General Edmund Kirby Smith’s brigade just arriving by rail from the Shenandoah Valley) were extending the Confederate further and further to the left and Howard’s movement was blocked.
+McDowell responded by moving Colonel Oliver Otis Howard’s brigade onto Chinn Ridge, west of Henry Hill.
+This move would expose the Confederate flank.
+However by 3.30 pm, Confederate reinforcements (including Brigadier-General Edmund Kirby Smith’s brigade just arriving by rail from the Shenandoah Valley) extended the Confederate further and further to the left and Howard’s flanking movement was blocked.
 Confederate Colonel Jubal Anderson Early and Colonel Arnold Elzey’s brigades from the Shenandoah attacked Howard at 4pm and broke the Union right flank on Chinn Ridge.

-Although victorious, the Confederate forces were equally disorganised and fatigued by victory as the defeated Union army and did not pursue.
-Enough fresh troops could not be mobilised for the pursuit by the inexperienced Confederate commanders and although they captured 28 artillery pieces, 17 of them modern rifled pieces, as well as other valuable military equipment, the strategic rewards arising from the tactical victory were not fully achieved.
+Although victorious, the Confederate forces were as disorganised and fatigued by victory as the defeated Union army and did not immediately pursue.
+Enough fresh troops could not be mobilised for the pursuit by the inexperienced Confederate commanders and although they captured 28 artillery pieces, 17 of them modern rifled pieces, as well as other valuable military equipment, the strategic rewards of the tactical victory were not fully achieved.